 Garlic plants are ready to harvest once the leaves change from green to brown and the flower stems begin to soften.
 Mostly the garlic bulbs are close to the surface and easily pulled out by the leaves.
 A garden fork may be needed to loosen the bulbs if they are a little deeper.
 Hang harvested garlic in a dry position with good air flow to allow bulbs to ‘harden’ and leaves to dry.
 Garlic can be stored in a dark, dry place for about 6 months.

 Unlike the normal globe onions, Spring Onions are grown for their slender white stems and leaves.
-They still have small edible bulb and the entire plant is filled with flavour and goodness.
+They still have small edible bulbs and the entire plant is filled with flavour and goodness.
 Spring Onions can be grown all year but they do enjoy the cooler months.

 Spring Onions are easy to grow in the home garden.
 They do not need lots of space and are suitable to grow in pots and containers.
 They can be grown from seeds or purchased as seedlings or in small pots ready to plant.
 Spring Onions can be planted nice and close at 5mm apart.
 Harvest begins in 8 to 12 weeks.
 Spring Onions are not dried before use.
 Harvest, remove dry leaves to expose the white stems, remove roots, wash and use.